Overv/raycraft/README.md

 The ray tracer finds the first coordinate inside the world as reached when following the direction of the ray and then continues stepping through the world until a non-empty block is found.
 It steps by doing a ray/cube intersection on the block its currently in and continues from the intersection point.
 This guarantees a maximum amount of iterations per pixel less than `sizeX+sizeY+sizeZ` where these are the dimensions of the world.

+The largest difference between this rendering approach and Minecraft's rasterization approach is that the concept of building chunks doesn't exist.
+Modifying the world is as simple as a single `glTexSubImage3D` call.
+It is of course still preferable to not have parts of the world in memory that are too far away besides the implementation defined 3D texture dimensions limits.

 ## Todo

 * Navigating through the world